 Ragyo's characterization is barely explored.
 Some feel her character to be the weakest part of the series, due to her lack of motivation beyond her evil plan, which itself barely amounts to more than end humanity via the Life Fibers.

 Junketsu is presented as an antagonistic counterpart to Senketsu, but doesn't speak, very little of its background is explored, and is absorbed to power up Senketsu without a word.
-It is ultimately treated no differently than a Goku Uniform, though this was likely meant to serve as a contrast to Senketsu's more human personality and the reveal that he's not exactlu a pure Life Fiber piece of clothing.
+It is ultimately treated no differently than a Goku Uniform, though this was likely meant to serve as a contrast to Senketsu's more human personality and the reveal that he's not exactly a pure Life Fiber piece of clothing.

 Kaneo Takarada is the Student Council President of his own highly effectively militarized high school, scion of a shipping business that rivals the Kiryuin Conglomerate's economic power in at least Japan, is the main finance and weaponry supplier for Nudist Beach, knew Satsuki as a kid, and is one of the only people ballsy enough to defy and challenge Satsuki and the Elite Four, even after being beaten down and humiliated by Sanageyama.
 Also the American viewership idolizes him.
 With all these credentials, you'd imagine he'd be an incredibly effective and charismatic commanding presence in the later battles.
 Nope, he's captured in his second episode, rescued off-screen, and just gets a half-minute cameo during the build-up for the penultimate confrontation.